 - Reason#2.
 EAV catalog is far more flexible, so it gives developers a lot more room for action.

 - Reason #3.
 In practice, if you have 5 stores that sell 300 products in 10 categories, the difference between EAV and Magento 2 Flat catalog will be significant.
 Imagine the situation: an insect flies some 100 m away, and you are trying to guess what insect it is, a fly or a mosquito.
 The thing is, using Flat catalog pays off only when your large Magento 2 system performance is going down, and to notice it, you should run your system performance testing regularly.

 Flat table for testing your store

-So we’ve just figured out that a Flat table catalog proves most effective for dealing with large (information-intense) databases.
-You are likely to have a staging site with some modules that you bought at amasty.com (at least I hope so).
+So we’ve just figured out that Magento 2 Flat table catalog proves most effective for dealing with large (information-intense) databases.
+You are likely to have a staging site with some modules that you bought at amasty shop (at least I hope so).
 Now you want to test your Magento 2 Flat table catalog performance under load and with regard to the installed modules.